-Currently nursing a sprained neck after last weeks Krakow Business Run a.k.a KBR, I thought about sharing my experience as a 2nd time runner this year.
+Currently nursing a sprained neck after last weeks Krakow Business Run a.k.a KBR, I thought about sharing my experience as a 2nd-time running this year.
 For those of you who do now know; Krakow Business Run is a charity event in the form of a relay to support the beneficiaries of the Jasiek Mela’s Beyond Horizons Foundation.
 The run forms part of Poland Business Run – a nationwide event, hosted on the same day in different participating Polish cities.
-This run is a nation wide event, but for some reason Krakow sees the highest number of entries.
+This run is a nationwide event, but for some reason, Krakow sees the highest number of entries.
 This year there were 1000 teams which meant 5000 participants!

-The run in Krakow takes place around the city center (Planty), which requires each of its five team members to run the distance of 3.8 Km, total of 19Km.
+The run in Krakow takes place around the city centre (Planty), which requires each of its five team members to run the distance of 3.8 Km, a total of 19Km.
 The teams are made up of various corporate or small companies.
 As mentioned each team must have 5 team members and it does not matter if your a professional or an amateur at running.
-All you need is a little bit of motivation to run the race as after all its is all for a good cause.
-There is no set time limit to finish the race as long as you cross the finish line, as your team mate would be waiting there for the Baton to be passed on.
+All you need is a little bit of motivation to run the race as, after all, it is all for a good cause.
+There is no set time limit to finish the race as long as you cross the finish line, as your teammate would be waiting there for the Baton to be passed on.

 For me as I mentioned this was my 2nd time running KBR.
 If you read my earlier post about running my first 10Km race, you would know that I had a bit of a situation where I injured my right knee in preparation of the KBR race 2 years ago.
 But that did not dampen my spirits 🙂 This time I felt comfortable to run the whole distance without any hic-ups.
 Registration for KBR opens sometime in the beginning of the year around March and is usually closed out within a few seconds as many people already know that they want to take part in this event.
 I usually don’t set any time limits for my run, but last year I clocked in about 20 minutes and this year around 21 minutes; as there was a bit of chaos during the exchange of the Baton(our team number did not appear on the board for some reason).

 The thing I like most about this event is it brings many people together.
 The atmosphere, the crowds cheering you on, the DJ on the stage, all pumps you up and gets your adrenaline flowing.
 This being the 5th year of this event, it keeps getting better and better each year.
-At end of the race you pick up your participants medal and post run goodies are distributed in the form of some healthy snacks, water, juices, etc. This year we got a special cookie and some buck wheat and fruit salad both by Double Tree Hilton, which was so delicious.
-At the end of the race, winners are awarded their trophies, and the money collected towards registration of the event aids if providing some artificial limbs to some much deserved youth who gets a new leash on life.
+At end of the race you pick up your participants’ medal and post run goodies are distributed in the form of some healthy snacks, water, juices, etc. This year we got a special cookie and some buckwheat and fruit salad both by Double Tree Hilton, which was so delicious.
+At the end of the race, winners are awarded their trophies, and the money collected towards registration of the event aids if providing some artificial limbs to some much-deserved youth who gets a new lease on life.
 This event takes place on the 1st Sunday in September every year, so be sure to consider this as a challenge for next year if you have never participated in this event before.
-For myself I know that I will always participate in this event as long as my two legs can run 🙂
+For myself, I know that I will always participate in this event as long as my two legs can run 🙂

 Hope you enjoyed this short post, comment below if you have similar events in your part of the world.